Learning from Random Subspace Exploration: Generalized Test-Time Augmentation with Self-supervised Distillation: Introduction

 \section{Introduction}

 Test-Time Augmentation (TTA) is a popular strategy used in a recent class of vision methods which are effective for improving at test time the performance of a trained model.
 It works as follows: multiple versions of the input are passed through the same model and an ensemble is formed by the several output candidates produced, with an improved accuracy over the initial prediction.
 The main limitation of the existing techniques is that each one is particularly designed for a specific vision task, completely lacking generality.
 Given the effectiveness of these methods, there is real value in designing a general TTA method, which could be used off-the-shelf for various tasks in machine learning and that is the main point we propose in this paper.
-Our Generalised Test-Time Augmentation (GTTA) is general and can be used as a single procedure for many vision and non-vision tasks, as we demonstrate in extensive experiments.
+Our Generalised Test-Time Augmentation (GTTA) is general, has provable statistical guarantees and can be used as a single procedure for many vision and non-vision tasks, as we demonstrate in extensive experiments.

 In a nutshell, GTTA works as follows: the test input data is projected in the PCA subspace of the entire training data set, where it is randomly perturbed with Gaussian noise, multiple times, taking into account the variance explained by each subspace component.
 The resulting latent representative samples are reconstructed in the initial input space and passed through a previously trained model to form an ensemble of outputs, which are averaged in order to obtain the final prediction.
 By randomly exploring the natural subspace of the input data for the given task, we are guaranteed to produce automatically samples that are appropriate for that particular task, without the need to manually design different task-specific data augmentation and transformation procedures.
-Moreover, as we will show in the statistical analysis section, the PCA projection along with the random exploration within the PCA subspace have the additional benefit of destroying systematic, structural noises from the data, which are not related to the given task.
-These properties justify theoretically why our convenient, off-the-shelf approach is also highly effective in practice.
+Moreover, as we will show in the theoretical analysis section, the PCA projection along with the random exploration within the PCA subspace have additional statistical benefits which justify why our convenient, off-the-shelf approach is also highly effective in practice.